PadmaSahityaPavuluri/PadmaSahityaPavuluri/README.md

 <h3 align="center">Aspiring Penetration Tester |💡 AI Enthusiast | Python Trainee | Tech Explorer 🚀| 🎓 B.Tech (Graduating 2027) </h3>

 <p align="center">
-A passionate and detail-oriented developer currently pursuing B.Tech in Computer Science.Thriving at the intersection of creativity and logic, bringing user-focused web experiences to life while also exploring the fascinating world of AI and machine learning.I'm driven by curiosity and a commitment to continuous learning.
-Whether it’s building responsive websites or experimenting with smart algorithms, I love solving problems that matter.</p>
+A passionate and detail-oriented developer currently pursuing B.Tech in Internet of Things.Aspiring cybersecurity professional with knowledge of Python and ethical hacking fundamentals, seeking an opportunity to work in a dynamic environment.
+I aim to enhance my technical expertise while contributing to the security of systems and networks.
+My objective is to grow into a skilled ethical hacker and provide effective solutions against modern cyber threats.I love solving problems that matter.</p>

 📫 Reach Me